alephys26/B21CS079_xv6-quiz/README.md

     6. Terminate : process that has been executed

 13. The file system of xv6 has :
-    1. Driver
+    1. Driver : The driver that handles device
-    2. Buffer Cache
+    2. Buffer Cache : The buffer that stores blocks of data from memory
-    3. Log
-    4. Inode
-    5. Directory files
-    6. File Tables
+    3. Log : The log that stores the records of transactions before executing them
+    4. Directory files : The directory are in form of files that have their entries and inodes in directory tables
+    5. File Tables : The files have their tables that handle there open, close operations using their descriptors(pointers, inode locations, open, close flags, etc)

 15. d

 16. In XV6, ls for listing commands, ps for listing processes and echo for handling commands related to echo application are aong the three essential commands.